stylify/web/content/docs/bundler/installation-and-usage.md

 navigationTitle: "Installation"

+title: "Installation"
-title: "Learn how to install and use the @stylify/bundler package."
+description: "Learn how to install and use the @stylify/bundler package."
 ---

 Bundler can be only installed via CLI like NPM or Yarn.